Gonal, Wadgera

 Gonal is a panchayat village in the southern state of Karnataka, India.
-Administratively, Gonal is under the Shahapur Taluka of Yadgir district in Karnataka.
+Administratively since 2017, Gonal has been under the Wadgera Taluka of Yadgir district in Karnataka.
 It lies on the left (east) bank of the Krishna River.
-Gonal is 9 km by road southeast of the village of Bendebembli and 13 km by road southwest of the village of Badiyal.
+Gonal is nine kilometers by road southeast of the village of Bendebembli and thirteen kiolmeters by road southwest of the village of Badiyal.
 The nearest rail station is Chegunda Station and the nearest railhead is in Yadgir.